Bending over: How to sell your software to large companies

 Many companies have a policy against using Paypal.
 It's best to use an old fashioned check if you can.
 You can suggest, but never insist on a method of payment.
 Money is money!
 Some international customers only use bank transfers.
 If so, call your bank for the information that you need to provide them, and expect about $30 of the payment to go to fees.

 I absolutely love cheques.
 I walk into the bank and pay $0.60 to deposit a $5000 cheque, whereas Stripe or Paypal would have cost me $125 for the same.
 More and more, though, US companies are using electronic transfers.
 RBC randomly charges me $15 for these, but not all the time.

 Imagine you are asked to buy some software from, say Adobe.

 Now imagine you have to do this for 1000 different items, at 1000 different web sites.
 It gets to be a very large job.
-Some companies have outsourced their procurement to resellers.
+Some companies have outsourced their procurement and license management to resellers.